-Suboxone Treatment and Methadone Treatment for Opioid Addiction
+Suboxone and Methadone Treatment Options for Opioid Addiction

 2018 data shows that every day, 128 people in the United States die after overdosing on opioids.
 The misuse of and addiction to opioids is a serious national crisis.
 The Centers for Disease Control and Prevention estimates that the total “economic burden” of prescription opioid misuse alone in the United States is $78.5 billion a year.